Graduation

 Financial Holds

-Candidates for graduation who owe money to UVU will not receive proof of graduation, diplomas or official transcripts, until all debts are paid.
+Candidates for graduation who owe money to UVU will not receive a diploma until all debts are paid.

 Graduation with Distinction

-Honors at graduation are available to students who meet the following minimum cumulative grade point averages: (Honors designations are computed on hours completed; 20 hours minimum for associate degrees; 30 hours minimum for bachelor's degrees.)
-These Distinctions are awarded and based only upon cumulative GPA and are not related to participation in the UVU Honors Program.
+Honors designations are computed on hours completed; 20 hours minimum for associate degrees and 30 hours minimum for bachelor's degrees.
+These distinctions are awarded and based only upon cumulative GPA and are not related to participation in the UVU Honors Program.
 Graduate students do not qualify for honors distinction.
+Honors at graduation are available to students who meet the following minimum cumulative grade point averages:

 Associate Degrees